top of page

 Tai Chi Sword (Taijijian) practice has all the well-known health benefits of Tai Chi hand forms.
 It further improves your skills, coordination, balance and focus because the movements include sword techniques that you do with a wooden or metal sword.

-Is the shortest Tai Chi Sword form.
+16 Steps is the shortest Tai Chi Sword form.
 It combines Yang Style Tai Chi’s wide and open stances and curved movements with sword techniques.

 32 Steps Yang Style Tai Chi Sword